- Garden / Landscaping / Patio — 230

 On the upside, choosing not to go for carpet saves you money in the long run, because even the toughest carpet gets worn out by its tenth year and will need replacing.
 Instead, opt for long-lasting and eco-friendly options such as wooden flooring.

 Plants on the inside and outside

 Don’t just go green, look green.
 Potted plants add so much vibrancy and life to a home and give it that fresh aura and lovely scent.
 There are lots of low-maintenance plants you can get for the inside of your home.
-You can also get them in colours aside from green.
+You can also get them in colors aside from green.
 Almost every room can have at least one potted plant, including your bedroom.

-Houseplants will take in the carbon dioxide, toxins and pollutants expelled in your home and convert them into oxygen, thus keeping you healthy with a constant supply of clean air.
+Houseplants will take in the carbon dioxide, toxins, and pollutants expelled in your home and convert them into oxygen, thus keeping you healthy with a constant supply of clean air.
 Leafy plants are also capable of keeping your home cool - thus reducing your use of cooling systems.

 Don’t limit vegetation to the inside of your home as it can also be used to spruce up your outside area.
 It’s also very affordable depending on the sort of plants you opt for.

 Do you like our eco-friendly options?
 Which have you tried and which have worked for you?

 - Jun 1, 2020 A Short Guide to Transforming Your Lawn to Lush Green by James Cummings

 - Apr 5, 2020 Eco-Friendly Building Materials to Consider Before You Remodel by Guest